Why Email Encryption is a must have?

 Encrypting and Decrypting Email

 The process of encrypting and decrypting email protects the privacy of both the sender and recipient.
-Encrypt the email content using either end-to-end encryption or TLS encryption, depending on the level of security required.
+Encrypt content using either end-to-end encryption or TLS encryption, depending on the level of security required.
 The recipient will use a private encryption key to decrypt the message, ensuring that it remains confidential.

 Ensuring Secure Email